-where we use the approximated distance $d{x_1...x_k}$ to give an estimate of $d(x{k+1}, x)$ using the available k first landmarks.
-This new representation remove the redundancy that exists between the different distance maps.
-We code each map Ai using a vector quantization scheme [7].
-In our tests, we use codeblocks of size 3 × 3, and we quantize the resulting vectors of R using a codebook of size 256.
-This results in a memory gain of 36 : 1 with respect to storing single precision floats.
+where we use the approximated distance $d{x_1...x_k}$ to give an estimate of $d(x{k+1}, x)$ using the first available k landmarks.
+This new representation removes the redundancy that exists between the different distance maps.

+• We code each map $A_i$ using a vector quantization scheme [9].
+In our tests, we use codeblocks of size $3 \times 3$ , and we quantize the resulting vectors of $\mathbb{R}^9$ using a codebook of size 256.
+This results in a memory gain of 36:1 with respect to storing single precision floats.

-The constraints we have on the computation from compressed data are similar to the process of rendering from compressed textures [1].
+The constraints we have on the computation from compressed data are similar to the process of rendering from compressed textures [2].
 We use the differential coding strategy to cope with the particular redundancy of distances functions.
-The compression produces neither noticeable artifact nor distortion on the extracted geodesics.
-The computation time overhead due to decompression is about 15% in CPU time.
+The compression produces neither noticeable artifacts nor distortion of the extracted geodesics.
+The computational time overhead due to decompression is about 15% in CPU time.